jianlin-cheng/DProQA/README.md

 # Citation

-If you think our work is helpful, please cite this work.
+If you think our work is helpful, please cite our work by:

 ```
 @article {Chen2022.05.19.492741,